 However, you can choose to receive your cashback in the form of vouchers to use at your favourite shops and brands, or you can claim back money via bank transfer if you prefer.

-In my opinion, for sheer scale and ease of use, TopCashback remains the best choice for complete cashback novices, and it’s a great introduction to the wonderful world of getting money back.
+For sheer scale and ease of use, TopCashback remains the best choice for complete cashback novices, and it’s a great introduction to the wonderful world of getting money back.
 Do top up with other cashback sites and apps in the UK to maximise your income, however.